I liked this book better once it got to Switzerland. The Roman orgies didn’t do much for me… But there are still lots of laughs.

 That’s the logo of a gas company in France by the name of Antar.

 Here’s where it gets weirder: In some early English translations, he was replaced by The Michelin Man, a/k/a Bibendum.
 (Yes, the Michelin Man has a name.
-I’m learning something new every week with these books…)
+I’m learning something new with every book…)

 It’s just a weird inclusion in the book.
 It’s a talking mascot in a completely different style from the rest of the book used for a single panel gag.
 Was Pilote Magazine looking for new sponsors or something?

 Also, the English translation, to this day, references the Michelin Man in the next panel:

 That Antar mascot guy is not fat.
 The Michelin Man sets Obelix’s joke up so much better.
 Nobody bothered to update the one-liner since the removal of Bibendum.

 Bonus reading: “7 Things Asterix Got Right About Switzerland.
 (And 4 He Didn’t.)”

 Best Name in the Book

 Honestly, there’s no big standout name.
 It’s almost a coin flip.
 Varius Flavus is fitting for his over-consumption.
 I like Caius Eucalyptus because it brings Australia to Rome.
 What about the simplest choice, Geometrix?